hmsiccbl/screensaver1/README.txt

 .eclipse.classes/  The place for Eclipse to build its own versions of the .class
                    files.

-.eclipse.prefs/    Contains developer-exported preference files from the Eclipse IDE,
-                   which are intended to be shared among the project's developers.

 .settings/         The Eclipse .settings directory.

 bin/               Executable scripts for development, deployment, etc.